gradle/community/docs/events/hacktoberfest/2024/README.md

 More advanced users can also experiment with [Declarative Gradle](https://declarative.gradle.org/) and share their feedback.
 See the [Getting Started Guide](https://declarative.gradle.org/docs/getting-started/) for the pointers.

-To discuss your learning experiences, use the `#docs` channel on the Community Slack
+To discuss your learning experiences, use the `#docs` channel on the Community Slack.

 <a name="community-site"></a>

 ### Improve the Community Site

 We created this community site in early 2024, and there are many improvements to be done!
-Improving look&feel, creating new content, etc., etc.
+Improving the look & feel, creating new content, etc...
 All patches are welcome!

 References: